Daph1986/Postfly-business-card-creator/README.md

 7. The button to upload an own file was separated from the other selectors and made pulsing to give it better attention.
 8. The legend which explains all the lines (bleed etc.) of the templates has been put above the template to give it a UX friendly experience.
 9. On the bottom of the page above the input fields for name and email address a small explanation was added to create a more UX friendly experience.
+10. After testing the user-friendliness was experienced as not good enough, because only the logo could be used to return to the homepage.
+That is why on the page for requesting the sample kit and for designing the business card, 2 buttons have been added at the top to switch between the other pages.
+Cancel buttons have also been added to the bottom of the forms and the request quotation button was changed to send.
+This increases user-friendliness.

 ### Fonts & icons